Eluoma: Economy

 Being a rural community, Eluoma survives on subsistence farming and the production and exportation of few cash crops.
 Water yam, white yam, Yellow yam, coiling yam, cocoa yam, cassavas, beans (odudu), ugu, okro, akwukwo oho (oha), ahahara vegetable and many others keep the people healthy.
 Others are Bananas of all types, oranges, pears, mangoes, cashews, and kola nuts.
 There are plenty of vegetables and fruits.
-Indeed, some species of fruit like nturu, a fruit which, once you lick it, you eat or drink anything and it would taste as if it has sugar in your mouth.
+Indeed, some species of fruit like "nturu", a fruit which, once you lick it, you eat or drink anything and it would taste as if it has sugar in your mouth.
 It has been speculated that this fruit could be harnessed and used for diabetic patients in place of sugar.

 Palm produce is about the main export and it sustains many households.
 The interesting thing is that these palms trees up till now grow wild.
 There has been no attempt by locals to turn what is natural into organised plantations.
 The government too has done nothing to encourage local or foreign investors in this area.

 Minerals

-Eluoma is unmapped in terms of minerals but it is believed that the Ubiyi Basin has a rich deposit of fossil fuels.
+Eluama is unmapped in terms of minerals but it is believed that the Ubiyi Basin has a rich deposit of fossil fuels.
 In addition, Umuebere Nkuma has large store of construction stones and gravels.
 The Umuokogbuos and the Obdodos, Umuebere Ajas, Ekebes and even Umuama, have construction sand in abundance.